ShiftNrg/ShiftNrg-Community-Info/README.md

 ### Pool scripts to distribute forged Shift with voters for delegates on Lisk chain

-Many delegates share a portion of their forgings with the voters who have delegated their votes to run nodes that secure and validate blocks on the chain.
+Many delegates share a portion of their forgings with their voters.

 [Delegate BFX's script](https://github.com/Bx64/shift-pool)